mikethemadkiwi/bawt/README.md

-# Madkiwi's Auth Bawt
+# Madkiwi's Twitch Bawt
-### Easy Local Twitch OAUTH Generator Module
+### Easy Local Twitch bot with Overlays.

-This is mostly a library for using with twitch oauth2
-if provide the details, it acts as a token dispensary for your code.
+1. Confirm 'twitch' database setup using sql provided.
+2. edit the example config files to match twitch app and database details.
+3. rename `exampleconfig` folder to `config`
-1. go to your install folder
+4. go into each service folder
-2. npm install ( cos it has dependancies. )
+5. npm install ( cos dey all has different dependancies. )
-3. require and use!
-Simple!

-example is in the folder.
-Provided completely as-is. this is messy code. feel free to steal chunks of it. i did.
+6. run using `node index.js` ( each service uses this filename )

+Services best run using "nodemon" in a screen session or other persistance service.
+Run twitchauth service FIRST as ALL services run thru it's socket.